lanternadev/lanterna-lab/README.md

 ## Project Goals

 1. **Core technical fluency**
-   Build confidence with the foundations: Linux administration, Bash scripting, Python development, Git/GitHub workflows, and container-based deployments.
+   Build a non-trivial Linux software project, gaining practical experience with Python, PyTorch, Bash, GitHub, monitoring, Kubernetes and related tooling.

 2. **MLOps experience**
-   Design and operate CI/CD pipelines for machine learning (GitHub Actions), including model training, versioning, deployment, monitoring, and governance.
+   Design and operate CI/CD pipelines for machine learning systems: build and test ML code, package trained models as versioned artefacts, deploy them into serving, and monitor their behaviour in production.

-3. **Retrieval-Augmented Generation (RAG) deep dive**
+4. **Retrieval-Augmented Generation (RAG) deep dive**
    Explore RAG architecture and best practices, from ingestion and embeddings to re-ranking, evaluation, and corpus governance.

-4. **User-facing design**
+5. **User-facing design**
    Develop intuitive interfaces and prompt-engineering patterns that make RAG systems usable, measurable, and grounded in source material.

-5. **Model tuning and re-ranking**
+6. **Model tuning and re-ranking**
-   Train and evaluate lightweight ML models (cross-encoders, rerankers) to improve retrieval quality and lay the foundation for GPU-accelerated fine-tuning.
+   Train and evaluate lightweight ML models (cross-encoders, rerankers) to improve retrieval quality.

-6. **Enterprise-scale system design**
+7. **Enterprise-scale system design**
-   Build and manage a multi-service AI environment: Kubernetes orchestration with Terraform/Ansible, CI/CD automation, monitoring/observability, and integration with external systems (e.g. Azure/SharePoint).
+   Build and manage a multi-service AI environment: Kubernetes orchestration with Terraform/Ansible, CI/CD automation, monitoring/observability, and integration with external systems such as Azure and M365.

 ## Current Status: 31 August 2025
 **Version 0.1**